Kuurosu/inner_peace/README.md

 ### Unfixed Bugs

-- I can't get the footer to stretch across the entire page unless it is fixed.
-Ideally I'd like to come back and fix the issue which I suspect is because of the layout I have done with the rest of index.html.
+- I believe the 404 page does not show up as this has been deployed using GitHub pages.
+So the .htaccess file does not work as intended.
+You can navigate to the 404 page manually by going to [this link](https://kuurosu.github.io/inner_peace/404.html).

 ## Credits